 We’ve already written an in-depth guide with everything you need to know about SMS marketing and its many features.
 There are however a few key things to note that will help you, as a nonprofit partner, get started.

 Keywords: SMS keywords are unique words that your stakeholders can text to your short code and opt-in to text messages from your business.
-From here, you can set up an automatic response that provides more information when someone texts your keyword.
+Your keyword confirmation, which can be an SMS or MMS message, also gives you a great opportunity to welcome new subscribers right off the bat!

 Campaigns: A campaign is the series of text messages that you send to your subscribers list.